wp-plugins/p3-profiler/readme.txt

 8. Send a summary of your performance profile via e-mail.
 If you want to show your developer, site admin, hosting support, or a plugin developer what's going on with your site, this is good way to start the conversation.

 == Installation ==
+Automatic installation

+1. Log into your WordPress admin
+2. Click __Plugins__
+3. Click __Add New__
+4. Search for __P3__
+5. Click __Install Now__ under "P3 (Plugin Performance Profiler)"
+6. Activate the plugin

+Manual installation:

+1. Download the plugin
-Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.
+2. Extract the contents of the zip file
+3. Upload the contents of the zip file to the wp-content/plugins/ folder of your WordPress installation
+4. Then activate the Plugin from Plugins page.

 == Frequently Asked Questions ==
 No FAQs yet.

 == Upgrade Notice ==

+= 1.0.1 =
+ * readme.txt updates

 = 1.0 =
-Initial release.
+ * Initial release

 == Changelog ==

+= 1.0.1 =
+ * readme.txt changes

 = 1.0 =
  * Automatic site profiling